NASCAR on television in the 1990s: Trucks

 TNN started showing races live in 1991, but it had aired taped coverage of a few Winston Cup races in the 1980s on its American Sports Cavalcade program.
 TNN had a self-operating and self-promoting sub-division called TNN Motor Sports, and aired races produced by that division from 1991 to 2000.
-Under the TNN Motor Sports umbrella, NASCAR series races (including those of the then-Winston Cup Series and Busch Grand National Series, as well as the Craftsman Truck Series) were the most prominently featured, but races of smaller circuits such as the International Motor Sports Association IMSA Sports Car Series, ASA, USAC, the NHRA, and ARCA were also showcased, as was motorcycle and speedboat racing.
+Under the TNN Motor Sports umbrella, NASCAR series races (including those of the then-Winston Cup Series and Busch Grand National Series, as well as the Craftsman Truck Series) were the most prominently featured, but races of smaller circuits such as the IMSA, ASA, USAC, the NHRA, and ARCA were also showcased, as was motorcycle and speedboat racing.
 TNN picked up several of the "second tier" Winston Cup races of the time, whose rights packages were allowed to expire by ESPN.
 Races at tracks such as Rockingham, Dover, Pocono, Loudon, and Phoenix, were among the events signed.
 In general, ESPN abandoned slower, longer, races which used large broadcast windows.
 500-mile races at Rockingham, Dover and Pocono were known to last upwards of five hours, requiring a broadcast window as long as six hours (to include pre-race and post-race coverage).
 The races at Rockingham and Dover were shortened to 400 miles in 1995 and 1997, respectively, but remained part of the TNN lineup.
 TNN's relatively open schedule for Sunday afternoons allowed large NASCAR broadcast windows.
 TNN also picked up rights to The Winston when it was moved to prime time.

 For 1992, Daytona 500 pole qualifying and the Busch Clash swapped days: the Busch Clash was held on Saturday, and qualifying was held Sunday.
 This move was made at the request of CBS, who wanted the additional time on Sunday for its coverage of the 1992 Winter Olympics.
 The network had aired the Busch Clash since it began in 1979.
 The race debuted on a Sunday, which CBS broadcast live.
 Pole position qualifying for the Daytona 500 would start Sunday at 10:00 a.m., followed by the Daytona ARCA 200.
 The Busch Clash would be held after the ARCA race at 3:00 p.m.